Search

 University of Wisconsin Research Partnership

 Over 25 research projects are funded annually at a total investment level of over $350,000.
-The initial association investment for these projects pays big dividends to the growers, the industry and the state, as UW researchers are able to use this funding to leverage additional federal funding sources back to Wisconsin by over 100 fold.
-In 2014 this translated to over $30 million return on a $350,000 investment.
+The initial association investment for these projects pays big dividends to the growers, the industry and the state, as UW researchers are able to use this funding to leverage additional federal funding sources back to Wisconsin by over a hundredfold.
+In 2014 this translated into a more than $30 million return on a $350,000 investment.

 The dedication and excellence of faculty, academic staff and graduate students across multiple academic disciplines generates remarkable results.
 Research has been undertaken that addresses important subjects like Potato Breeding, Seed Production, Growing Potatoes, Protecting Natural Resources and Managing Pests.